Taksin's reunification of Siam: Pursuit of Chaophraya Nakhon Nu

 At Songkhla, Luang Songkhla Vithien the governor of Songkhla took Nakhon Nu and his family to flee further to Pattani.
 Nakhon Nu was joined in refuge by the governors of Songkhla and Phatthalung (The governor of Phatthalung was Phra Phimol or Pia Pimon – the husband of Lady Chan).
 King Taksin embarked on the campaign to pursue and capture Chaophraya Nakhon Nu.
 Taksin commanded Phraya Phichairacha to lead the Thonburi armies and Chakri Mud to lead the navy to pursue Nakhon Nu to Songkhla.
 King Taksin and the royal fleet left Nakhon Si Thammarat on October 6 for Songkhla.
 Phichairacha and Chakri Mud were informed that Nakhon Nu had already taken refuge in Pattani so they sent a letter to the Sultan of Pattani, urging the sultan to surrender Nakhon Nu and his family.
 Sultan Muhammad of Pattani was in no position to protect the fugitives and decided to turn the governors of Ligor, Songkhla and Phatthalung over to the Siamese to avoid attack.
 Nakhon Nu and his family were then captured and sent to Taksin at Songkhla.
 King Taksin took his political captives back to Nakhon Si Thammarat on November 10, 1769.

 King Taksin generously distributed cash and food to the local population of Nakhon Si Thammarat and gave money, rice and robes to the Buddhist monks.
 In December 1769, Taksin held a three-day celebration event at Wat Phra Mahathat in Ligor.
 Thonburi officials proposed to execute Chaophraya Nakhon Nu but King Taksin said otherwise.
 Taksin stated that Nakhon Nu, like Taksin himself, emerged as a leader out of the necessities and inevitability of the situation, in which anarchy prevailed, and should be credited with the defense of southern Siamese frontiers.
 King Taksin spared the life of Chaophraya Nakhon Nu but took him and his family back to Thonburi to be in custody in March 1770.
-Taksin appointed his own nephew Prince Chao Nara Suriyawong (เจ้านราสุริยวงศ์) to be the new governor of Nakhon Si Thammarat under the Thonburi regime.
+Taksin appointed his own nephew Prince Chao Nara Suriyawong (เจ้านราสุริยวงศ์) to be the new governor of Nakhon Si Thammarat under the Thonburi kingdom.

 Aftermath

 Chaophraya Nakhon Nu spent seven years of exile in Thonburi.
 His daughter Lady Chim became a consort of King Taksin and bore him sons.
 Nakhon Nu and his household were initially placed under house arrest inside the Thonburi city wall.
 After two years, Nakhon Nu was allowed to establish his own residential compounds at Ban Kruay.
 Consort Chim was later made Queen Krom Boricha Phakdi Si Sudarak (กรมบริจาภักดีศรีสุดารักษ์).
 When Prince Nara Suriyawong of Ligor died in 1776, King Taksin decided to reinstate Nakhon Nu as the governor of Ligor.
 The king also granted a special status to Nakhon Nu as the 'King of Nakhon Si Thammarat' with the regnal title Phra Chao Khattiya Ratchanikhom (พระเจ้าขัตติยราชนิคม).
-Nakhon Nu would remain an autonomous ruler in Ligor until the end of Thonburi regime in 1782.
+Nakhon Nu would remain an autonomous ruler in Ligor until the end of Thonburi Kingdom in 1782.